 Find out more about how DEC charities used donations.

-confirmed new cases of Covid-19 in India on Thursday, a global record
+confirmed new cases of Covid-19 in India last week, a global record

 total confirmed coronavirus deaths in India, though the actual figure may be higher